This document describes our customizable Duties app template that is designed to efficiently manage teamwork and can be used on any device:

 - Our duties board is empty, so let's click the + button to create the first duty entry.

-- The Add Duty screen opens where the duty name, its description, and due time should be provided.
-Also, select whether you want to assign it to your group member(s) (here, there is only one) (option 1) or would rather do it yourself (option 2):
+- The Add Duty screen opens where the duty name, description, and due time should be provided.
+Also, select whether you want to assign it to your group member(s) (available if there are any who already accepted the invite) or would rather do it yourself:

 Assigning duties to your group members is possible only after they have accepted your invitation.

-- After you confirm, the duty entry will get listed on the board where you can review or mark it as done:
+- After you confirm, the duty entry will get listed on the board where you can review it:

-- As the app Admin, you can also choose to delete the entry by swiping it left and then confirming the action:
+- As the app Admin, you can also choose to mark the entry done (if it was assigned to you) or delete it by swiping it left and then confirming the action: